 I am proud to say that HSS faculty voluntarily and unanimously adopted a set of rigorous Guidelines for Hybrid Course Design and Instruction last year that now serves as a model for such courses college-wide.
 And what my faculty learned, they have been teaching to others: developing a series of rigorous professional development experiences for their colleagues across the college.
 We have also significantly expanded our marketing and outreach efforts.

 These efforts have already yielded several results.
-This summer and fall we significantly expanded the number of hybrid courses we offer (such classes now make up 25% of our offerings); and for the first time in several years we are offering a full-slate of general education courses on all three of our campuses as well as in the evenings.
-What’s more, this fall marks the first semester in seven years where we’ve seen growth in both overall student head count and credit hours.
+In the summer and fall of 2018 we significantly expanded the number of hybrid courses we offered; and for the first time in several years we offered a full-slate of general education courses on all three of our campuses as well as in the evenings.
+What’s more, the fall of 2018 marked the first semester in seven years where the division saw growth in both overall student head count and credit hours.